What is the meaning of team bonding?

 Bonding with your team in a remote setting can seem challenging at first glance.
 Especially, if your business operated in an in-house work model prior to the pandemic.
 After all, many intra-team work initiatives or productive interactions take place naturally when we’re all based in the same office.

-However, if you design your remote teamwork around the right practices and tools, it’s possible to maintain effective team bonding, boost employees’ intrinsic motivation, and create and a sense of community.
+However, if you design your remote teamwork around the right practices and tools, it’s possible to maintain effective team bonding, boost employees’ intrinsic motivation, and create a sense of community.

 Distributed teams require a different collaboration model, team habits, and rituals to thrive.